-Gap year students have the option of spending a semester program in Sorrento, and to combine it with another city:
+Gap year students have the option of spending a semester in Sorrento and combining the program with another city for a semester:

 - OPTION 1: Fall semester in Sorrento and Spring semester in Rome

 - OPTION 2: Fall semester in Thessaloniki (Greece) and Spring semester in Sorrento

 Please see all details below.

 Gap Year Program 1Sorrento + Rome

 Spend your gap year at Sant’Anna in Sorrento and the American University of Rome!

 High school graduates often enter college without yet having the opportunity to explore world views and gain work experiences.

 For gap-year students at Sant’Anna Institute, the months before home university enrollment are spent expanding global perspectives, opening new doors, and seizing once-in-a-lifetime opportunities.

 This program is designed for students who want to take a step back before entering college and explore their options and passions while earning valuable college credit.